In The News

 SRO Housing Corporation Supportive Staff Full Turn Out for The United Way “EVERYONE IN” Rally/Press Conference was held on May 15th prior to the Board of Supervisors vote on the Measure H Spending Plan for the 18-19 budget.

 COMMUNITY LISTENING SESSION

-Held at SRO's James Wood Community Center on May 18th.
-3 - 5 pm.
+Held on May 18th. at SRO's James Wood Community Center

 According to the 2017 Greater Los Angeles Homeless Count, 40% of people experiencing homelessness in LA County are Black, although Black people make up only 9% of the county's total population.
 The Los Angeles Homeless Services Authority (LAHSA) Ad Hoc Committee on Black People Experiencing Homelessness will examine the barriers Black people may face when trying to exit homelessness by accessing services and affordable housing.
 The community got together to participate in this work by attending the community listening session and shared their ideas and perspective.